top of page

 The Fallout Before the Fall- Part 1

-January 1st, 2021...
-The worst was over, right??
-The orange guy was out of the office.
-Toilet paper was back on the shelves.
-My son, who had a terrible November and December with hospitalized mono, his first broken heart, and psychiatric hospitalization for depression, was starting to get the light back in his beautiful blue eyes.
-My nephew, who was in a terrible accident in November and almost died, was alive and on the road to recovery.
+January 1st, 2021.
+The worst was over, right?
+The orange guy was out of the office, toilet paper was back on the shelves, and things were starting to look up.
+My son had a terrible November and December with hospitalized mono, his first broken heart, and psychiatric hospitalization for depression.
+But he was starting to recover and get the light back in his eyes.
+My nephew, who was in a terrible accident in November and almost died, was also alive and on the road to recovery.

 Coping Mechanisms

-I was keeping myself busy by working on a campervan I bought from this crunchy millennial couple from Boulder.
-I named her Pearl and she was to be my escape vehicle in case of shit hitting the fan again.
-My social outlets that were lucky to stay in business were opening back up with social distancing and masking up.
-Things were getting back to a new "normal" or were they?
+To keep myself busy, I bought a campervan from a crunchy millennial couple from Boulder.
+I named her Pearl and she was my escape vehicle in case things got bad again.
+My social outlets were opening up with social distancing and masking up.
+Things seemed to be getting back to a new "normal" or were they?

-In hindsight, 2020 was the preparation for 2021.
-We are all still shaking our heads asking "what in the fuck was that?"
-Suicide rates skyrocketed and my job as a utilization manager doing inpatient psychiatric authorizations was busier than ever and hitting a little too close to home.
-I spent 8 plus hours a day sitting in front of a computer, reading clinical documentation of just about every way imaginable to try to end your life, and relapse rates for substance abuse patients were at an all-time high.
-My beloved only son decided he is actually she, came out as transgender, and wanted to be called Mae with pronouns of "they, them".
-Another major shocker to a nervous system that was already on overload.
+In hindsight, 2020 was just preparation for 2021.
+Suicide rates skyrocketed and my job as a utilization manager doing inpatient psychiatric authorizations was busier than ever.
+I spent eight hours a day reading clinical documentation of just about every way imaginable to try to end someone's life.
+The relapse rates for substance abuse patients were also at an all-time high.

 A Brief Travel Respite

-Respite came in May in the form of an offer for a free plane ticket to Honduras.
+Respite came in May with an offer of a free plane ticket to Honduras.
 M, who had broken my heart over and over, had been temporarily living there and wanted me to come to visit him in Roatan.
-Maybe someday I will write about M and how trauma can sometimes look like narcissism and vice versa, but for this tale, I’ll just put a semi-colon on that thought.
 Within 48 hours of the offer, I was on a plane to Roatan to escape my life.
 I told no one in my family except Mae, who gave me their blessing to go, and a few close friends.
 I took a risk and got my first taste of real adventure and freedom in years.

 You'll Never Know Where You'll Find Your Tribe